-PIANO LESSONS in the Heights.
+PIANO LESSONS in Houston Heights.

 Now enrolling!
 Studio is located on 701 Byrne street (77009) in the Woodland Heights.
 Beautiful place for students to learn.

 LORETA KOVACIC is an experienced teacher, with a Doctorate degree in Music, also known as the “Alchemist”, the one who experiments and turns your piano class into a golden experience.
-As a teacher, Ms. Loreta is eclectic in choice of music and focused on inspiring her students to be creative thinkers and artists, not just piano players.
+As a teacher, Ms. Loreta is eclectic in her choice of music and focused on inspiring her students to be creative thinkers and artists, not just piano players.
 Students need to practice at home every day a minimum of 30 minutes.
 Learning how to play the piano is an artistic experience, but it requires discipline and work at home.

 "Loreta Kovacic is an inspiring teacher who encourages free thinking and creative independence", G. Key, mother of a Alchemist Piano student Eli.